any-docs/css/content/reference/properties/reading-flow/index.md

 By default, web content is read out in DOM source order.
 Generally, the source order should express a sensible reading order for the content, and this should also be reflected by the visual order in the content layout.
 However, sometimes the visual order or tab order differs from the source order.
 For example, when applying multiple flexbox or grid layouts to a document via [media queries](/guides/Media_queries/Using) to suit different device or user requirements, the content order may differ based on the viewport width.
 In such a case, the `reading-flow` can be used to ensure the reading and tabbing order reflect the visual order.

 In some cases you may wish to further fine-tune the reading order within a reading flow container.
-You can use {{cssxref("reading-order")}} property values on the container's children, putting them into ordinal groups which are then read out in numerical order.
+You can use `reading-order` property values on the container's children, putting them into ordinal groups which are then read out in numerical order.

 ### Interaction with `tabindex`